 What is Triple Sec?

 Triple Sec is a generic term for a French liqueur with a distinct bittersweet orange flavor.
 The liquor is a clear, see-through liquid and usually has an alcohol content of between 20 and 40%, sometimes also a bit lower.
 As a rule of thumb, the higher the ABV of a Triple Sec, the better the complexity and overall quality.
 It's occasionally consumed neat but most commonly part of several classic cocktails like Margaritas, Mai Tais, and Cosmos.

 The flavor of Triple Sec is very orange-forward and citrusy.
 Its strong orange aroma comes from the essential oils in the peel of premature oranges.

-The base spirit used for Triple Sec usually is derived from sugar beet because it's neutral and won't spoil the orange aroma.
-This base spirit gets infused with the green orange peels, and the result then gets distilled three times.
+The base spirit used for Triple Sec usually is derived from sugar beet because it tastes neutral and does not spoil the orange aroma.
+This base spirit gets infused with the green bitter orange peels.
+The result is then distilled three times.

 This triple distillation, most likely, is also the reason for the name of the liqueur: Triple Sec - three times dry.
-Actually, it once was a quality indication rather than a product name.
+It once was a quality indication rather than a product name.

 What is Curaçao?